Accelergy-Project/hwcomponents/README.md

 from hwcomponents import EnergyAreaModel, actionDynamicEnergy from hwcomponents.scaling import nlog2n, tech_node_area, tech_node_energy, tech_node_leak

-class Adder(EnergyAreaModel):
+class TernaryMAC(EnergyAreaModel):
-    component_name: str | list[str] = 'ternary_mac'
+    component_name: str | list[str] = 'TernaryMAC'
+    """
-    """ Name of the component.
-Must be a string or list/tuple of strings. """
+    Name of the component.
+Must be a string or list/tuple of strings.
+Can be omitted if the component name is the same as the class name.
+    """

     priority = 0.8
     """